As Parliament vote looms, Europe braces for more Brexit chaos

 With Britain and the European Union's carefully crafted divorce deal headed for likely failure in the British Parliament this week, European leaders are bracing for more Brexit chaos - and warning they have little to sweeten the bargain for London.

-Although May could still pull off an upset victory, discussions in both London and Brussels revolve around the expected margin of her defeat on Wednesday NZT, some time after 8am.
-Scores of Conservative MPs have already declared their plans to rebel against May.
+Although May could still pull off an upset victory, discussions in both London and Brussels revolve around the expected margin of her defeat on Tuesday.
+Scores of Conservative lawmakers have already declared their plans to rebel against May.

-"I believe the Government is going to lose this vote, I hope - I'm afraid to say - the Government loses the vote.
-And then either this prime minister or, if she will not do it, another prime minister must take it back to the EU and change it," said Zac Goldsmith, a Conservative MP.
+"I believe the government is going to lose this vote next week, I hope - I'm afraid to say - the government loses the vote next week.
+And then either this prime minister or, if she will not do it, another prime minister must take it back to the EU and change it," said Zac Goldsmith, a Conservative lawmaker.

 The compromise is painful, but May and her allies say it is necessary.

 "This deal is the best deal to exit the EU that is available or that is going to be available.
-The idea that there's an option of renegotiating at the 11th hour is simply a delusion," British Chancellor of the Exchequer Phillip Hammond told Parliament last week.
+The idea that there's an option of renegotiating at the 11th hour is simply a delusion," British Chancellor Philip Hammond told Parliament this week.

-If May loses, she could go back to Brussels, cap in hand, and ask for further concessions, as early as Friday at a previously scheduled summit.
-She would hope that any tweaks to the deal, plus perhaps panic from the markets, would be enough to persuade MPs to support it at a second vote.
+If May loses, she could go back to Brussels, cap in hand, and ask for further concessions, as early as next Thursday at a previously scheduled summit.
+She would hope that any tweaks to the deal, plus perhaps panic from the markets, would be enough to persuade lawmakers to support it at a second vote.

 If that fails, there could be a leadership contest, a general election, a new government, even a second referendum.
 There is also the possibility - as May likes to point out to the hard Brexiteers - of no Brexit whatsoever.